-Growing a pharmaceutical startup is hard work.
-But it can get slightly easier when you model your growth path after the pharmaceutical companies that have come before you.
+Growing a new pharmaceutical start-up is hard work.
+But it can get slightly easier when you model your growth path after the top pharmaceutical companies that have come before you.

 Keeping an eye on new players in the pharmaceutical industry can help position your own company for rapid and sustained success.

-Take a look at this list of startup pharmaceutical companies and get the inspiration needed to take your company to the next level this year.
+Take a look at this list of the top pharmaceutical companies landing and expanding in 2023 to get the inspiration needed to take your company to the next level this year.

-According to McKinsey, the very best startup pharmaceutical companies provide superior experiences to all stakeholders, including patients, caregivers, and clinicians.
+According to McKinsey, the very best pharma start-ups provide superior experiences to all stakeholders, including patients, caregivers, and clinicians.
 Additionally, these pharmaceutical companies "reimagine processes to dramatically reduce costs and accelerate decision making."

-There is no room for mistakes during early growth.
-For this reason, many leading pharmaceutical startup companies choose to partner with Qualio.
+There is no room for mistakes or suboptimal quality and compliance during early growth.
+For this reason, many top pharmaceutical companies choose to partner with electronic quality management software (eQMS) vendors like Qualio.

-Right after Stephana Petrino was hired as Vice President of Quality at Alphazyme, she was tasked with finding an eQMS that met the unique requirements of the business.
+VP of Quality Stephana Petrino needed a pharmaceutical eQMS that met the unique requirements of the business.
 Because the company needed to operate with increased agility, the system needed to be flexible.
-After analyzing a handful of solutions, Alphazyme decided to build its quality system using Qualio.
+After analyzing their available options, Alphazyme decided to become Qualio customers.

 Roivant Sciences develops transformative medicines by building technologies and developing talent.
 The company offers a diverse pipeline of investigational drugs across an array of therapeutic areas.
 Moreover, Roivant Sciences leverages and develops nimble and focused biopharmaceutical and health technology companies, including Immunovant, Demavant, Datavant, Aruvant, and others.